NERC-CEH/EO_time_series/README.rst

 **Met_data_tseries.ipynb**

-Download and attribute a geometry file with met office climate modelling data
+Attribute a geometry file with met office climate modelling data from the CEDA archive.

 **S1_&_S2time_series.ipynb**

-Download and attribute a geometry file with S2 NDVI and S1 GRD-based time series.
+Attribute a geometry file with S2 NDVI and S1 GRD-based time series.

 **Nextmapprocessing.ipynb**

-Download, process and attribute a geometry file with Nextmap elevation data and derivatives.
+Attribute a geometry file with Nextmap elevation data and derivatives from the CEDA archive.

 I have just provided cut down modules locally in the directory src.
 Provided you are using the notebook herein you can import the functions from the local files.